Why you’re stuck in Grief and how to get unstuck

 Guilt is focused on thoughts, feelings, behavior- “I thought, felt, or did something bad.”
 Humans are flawed.
 None of us are perfect, in life or in death.
 But we tend to put our loved ones on pedestals after they die.
 By doing so, we tend to focus on their good qualities while ignoring their bad ones and allowing our more socially acceptable emotions in grief while ignoring or pushing away those that we don’t give ourselves permission to feel or worry that others will judge us for.

-Guilt and Shame in Grief
+Shame ANd Grief

 Shame is focused on the self- “I am bad.”
 Feeling shame can mean feeling and believing that we are flawed and therefore, unworthy of love, belonging, and connection with others.
 Grief is such a painful, lonely and isolating time for so many people.
 The last thing anyone needs in grief is to not only feel shame for the way they think or feel but because of that shame, feel unworthy of love, belonging, or connection when they’re already feeling lonely and isolated in grief.